 Our assessments meet the legal requirements set out in the Health & Safety Executives ACOP L8, HSG274, HTM healthcare documents and the Care Quality Commission standards.

 We will highlight your legionella risks, their significance and what you need to do

 Each of our legionella assessments will identify your risks and their significance, additionally they will go on to explain how you can manage them effectively and so comply with the law.

-Our specialist Legionella control solutions include professional Legionnaires disease risk assessments, in-field water sampling, laboratory water analysis, Legionella testing and full support services to ensure the risks associated with Legionnaires’ disease are managed to meet the UK’s regulatory compliance standards including those set by the Health & Safety Executive in their Approved Code of Practice ACOP L8.
+Our specialist water safety solutions include expert legionella assessments, in-field water sampling, laboratory water analysis and full support services to ensure the risks associated with Legionnaires’ disease are managed to meet the UK’s regulatory compliance standards.

-Our specialist Legionella risk assessment surveys, environmental hygiene, water safety management and Legionella control solutions include:
+Our specialist water safety risk management solutions include:

-Contact Water Treatment Services today to learn how our professional water safety and Legionnaires risk assessment solutions can help to ensure your risks are managed effectively and the health and safety compliance standards set in this important area are achieved.
-To speak with one of our Legionella experts call us on 0330 223 31 31 or simply use the button below to get our full contact details or submit our contact form.
+Contact Water Treatment Services today to learn how our professional water safety solutions can help to ensure your risks are managed effectively and the health and safety compliance standards set in this important area are achieved.
+To speak with one of our water safety compliance experts call us on 0330 223 31 31 or simply use this button.

 Legionella is a pathogenic bacterium responsible for heath conditions collectively referred to as legionellosis, including the serious, potentially fatal flu-like condition Legionnaires’ disease.